plusgiant5/TaaprWareV2/README.md

 UI: Add reference to the AvalonEdit dll in the Release folder

+# HttpGet/GetObjects hook

+Because of the way custom functions work, hooking metamethods causes a bunch of errors in the output which is annoying.
+If you want game:HttpGet and game:GetObjects capabilities and can handle the error spam, uncomment line 1380 in InitScript.lua.

 # About

 This entire exploit started as testing grounds for me to learn more, and it definitely helped me learn.
 It helped me get from C++ hello world programs to real Luau function recreation for Roblox and finding offsets, so expect it to be messy.